morambo21-tech/Santander-Customer-Satisfaction-Prediction/README.md

 # Santander Customer Satisfaction Prediction— Machine Learning Project
 Binary Classification｜Feature Engineering｜Imbalanced Data｜Production-Level Tabular ML

-This project is based on the classic Kaggle competition **Santander Customer Transaction Prediction**.
-The goal is to predict whether a user will perform a specific transaction behavior using a highly anonymized dataset of numerical features.
+This project is based on the classic Kaggle competition **Santander Customer Transaction Prediction**. <br>
+The goal is to predic whether customers are satisfied or dissatisfied with their banking experience.

 Tech Pipeline：<br>
 -Data preprocessing: cleaning, sparse feature removal<br>